-As a consultant, developer, designer or anyone who sells their time versus a product, we must put a value on that time.
+As a consultant, developer, designer, or anyone who sells their time versus a product, we must put a value on that time.
 Many factors go into how we determine what our time is worth.
-However taking a step outside my own world, I was thinking what that hourly rate says to my clients, potential clients and contacts about me and how I run my Web support business.
+However taking a step outside my own world, I was thinking about what that hourly rate says to my clients, potential clients, and contacts about me and how I run my Web support business.

 An expert is a person who has found out by his own painful experience all the mistakes that one can make in a very narrow field. – Niels Bohr (Nobel Prize Recipient)

-We all know we can hop on oDesk, eLance or many other sites and find folks that will complete the same task for a rate ranging from $5/hr to $150/hr.
-Given that huge range, we have to figure cost of living for that individual.
-Obviously, service providers from poorer countries will be bill less than those where the cost of living is much higher.
-Even within the United States those of use working in the major markets such as New York, Boston, Washington and LA will typically bill higher than those working in smaller less expensive markets.
+We all know we can hop on oDesk, eLance, or any other sites and find folks that will complete the same task for a rate ranging from $5/hr to $150/hr.
+Given that huge range, we have to figure the cost of living for that individual.
+Obviously, service providers from poorer countries will be billed less than those where the cost of living is much higher.
+Even within the United States those of use working in the major markets such as New York, Boston, Washington, and LA will typically bill higher than those working in smaller less expensive markets.

 A little Advice